-Since the Bristol County Savings Charitable Foundation began, more than $16 million in grants have been committed to 501(c)(3) organizations in our local communities.
-Last year, for the sixth consecutive year, the Foundation awarded in excess of $1 million in support of organizations that are dealing with some of our area’s most critical issues.
+Since the Bristol County Savings Charitable Foundation began, close to $18 million in grants have been committed to 501(c)(3) organizations in our local communities.
+Last year the Foundation awarded in excess of $1.7 million in support of organizations that are dealing with some of our area’s most critical issues.
 To focus our efforts on these issues, we’ve identified three areas of focus that may receive special consideration for funding:

 Pro-Home, a HUD approved Housing Assistance Agency, provides counseling, down payment assistance and property development for affordable housing in the greater Taunton area.
 The Bank continues to be a leading supporter of Pro-Home through a $60,000 multi-year grant that is targeted for the organization’s operations and a range of programs from Financial Literacy classes to Mortgage Delinquency and Default Resolution Counseling.
 In addition to the funding, David Tipping, Vice President, Residential Lending for the Bank, has helped lead the Agency for over a decade, currently serving as the President of the Board of Directors.
 His participation helps the Bank assess the challenges the community is facing and, in turn, develop products and services to meet those needs.

 In 2016, the Foundation completed its $50,000 commitment to The Advancement Initiative for Bishop Connolly High School with a grant earmarked to fund upgrades to its Life Sciences and Chemistry Labs, including lab equipment.
 The renovated lab spaces will provide a 21st Century learning environment aligned with Connolly’s newest science offerings, including a Biotechnology and Microbiology course that will teach students the college-level laboratory skills and research techniques in demand by today’s biotechnology, medicine, health care and bio-manufacturing industries.